Side Effects of the Morning After Pill

 Side effects of the morning after pill

 Both types of morning after pill (levonorgestrel and ulipristal) can cause side effects in some women.
 The most common of these are mild and include abdominal cramps, nausea and changes to your menstrual cycle.
-Your period due after taking the morning after pill may arrive earlier or later than expected, and your bleeding may be heavier than usual.
+After taking the morning after pill your period may arrive earlier or later than expected, and your bleeding may be heavier than usual.
 You may also experience spotting (random light bleeds) before your next period.

 The side effects of any morning after pill should not last long, and should not be serious.
 If side effects last more than a couple of days or if you feel any severe abdominal pain, contact your GP straight away.

-Side effects of progesterone pills (Prevenelle and Norvelo)
+Side effects of emergency contraceptive pills (Prevenelle and Norvelo)